 Cannabis is legal for adult use in Canada.
-Next to alcohol, cannabis is the substance most commonly used by Canadian youth.
+Next to alcohol and tobacco, cannabis is the substance most commonly used by Canadian youth.
 Despite this, curious youth still face a critical lack of access to open and balanced conversations about cannabis.
 A strong, open relationship with a parent, a caregiver or another trusted adult who can speak frankly about cannabis is an important factor in guiding youth to make informed and safe choices.

 These kinds of talks are not the easiest to have with young people.
 But the sooner they happen, the better — while it’s never too late to have the conversation, research shows that discussions are more likely to be helpful if they start before a young person tries cannabis for the first time (which happens most commonly at 14 years of age, according to Canadian epidemiological trends).
 With early and ongoing discussions, younger teens are also less likely to experiment with drugs and other substances.